 The grape used for the production of Moscato is Muscat (as you might have already guessed it).
 If it is found in many regions of Piedmont, it is towards the small town of Canelli that we find the biggest production.

-It is moreover towards Canelli that we had one of our airbnbs, therefore we had all the time in the world to taste this wine.
+It is moreover towards Canelli that we had one of our apartments, therefore we had all the time in the world to taste this wine.
 On the homepage of the tourist office we had even found a hiking itinerary nicely called: The path of Moscato.
 Intrigued, we took half a day to complete this route!
 Usually we always share the maps of our walks so that you can remake them, but here we will avoid I think!
 The “path” is certainly vaguely marked but on the other hand it follows mainly agricultural roads.
 Not that this is not a “nice walk”, but we’ll just tell you that it wasn’t the most memorable walk of our lives 😉

 Nevertheless, it allowed us to see a couple nice things that we recommend you to come see if you are ever in the region: